 Business Valuation for Divorce Proceedings

 For business owners or spouses of business owners, divorce proceedings are uniquely complex.
 Understanding a business’ worth requires far more complex calculation than simply adding up its revenue streams, and dividing it is even more complex.
-Thankfully, couples in Southern California have a family law expert they can turn to: the Law Offices of Donald P. Schweitzer.
+Thankfully, couples in Southern California have a family law expert they can turn to: Schweitzer Law Partners.

 Our certified specialties include Family Law, and our diverse team of Pasadena business valuation attorneys have handled numerous complex property division issues—including business valuation and division.
 In determining a person’s equity in his or her spouse’s business, and other assets, a good business valuation takes “goodwill” into account.
 This means the business’ ability to produce income based on future economic benefit and its effectiveness as a whole.

 The Importance of Accurate Business Valuation

 The power of a good divorce agreement is based in its reflection of the facts.
 Before a business can be effectively divided (or before a spouse’s interest can be bought out), the valuation has to be accurate and fair.
 Accurately understanding a business’ future prospects and current value is a key part of what makes our Pasadena business valuation attorneys a unique resource for our clients.

 For business owning spouses, we ensure that their future security is ensured with valuations that prevent “double dipping,” or when a spouse receives both income from a business and a portion of its total value from the other spouse.
 For couples who are drafting prenuptial agreements, business valuation can provide unique and powerful protections to smooth out any potential disputes ahead of time.